Adventures in Boating Washington Handbook

 - Explain the basic operating features of the PWC.
 Be sure to give instruction on how to steer and control the PWC.
 Remind the operator that power is required for steering control!

-- Make sure that the operator understands how to use the lanyard with the ignition safety switch.
+- Make sure that the operator understands how to use the lanyard with the engine cut-off switch.

 - Explain the importance of "slow, no wake" restrictions.

 - Emphasize the need for staying alert.
 Beginning riders may concentrate on riding and not on paying attention to the surrounding traffic in the area